joshuamkite/tarot-card-shuffle-draw-web/README.md

 ## Subsequently

 Added interactive license display feature to comply with GPL 3.0; made minor changes to output formatting; added build script

+## Notes on use

+There is no installer or app store  and the offered binaries aren't signed- see notes below

+### Notes for Windows users

+The app is not signed (sorry, not interested in paying and going through the aggravation for a one-off hobby project).
+As a result you may see security notices about that.
+You can either accept this or build the app yourself locally.

+If you try 'clicking on the exe' you will see that the application exits immediately on completion.
+As described [here](https://superuser.com/questions/876933/running-exe-in-command-prompt) you can address this by either:

+> Start the command prompt and then just drag the .exe file into the cmd window.
+The full path to the file will be pasted into the prompt and you just have to press enter.

+**or**

+> Create a shortcut with the `/K` argument, e.g.
+>
+    cmd /K "C:\SomeFolder\MyApp.exe"

+### Notes for Mac Users

+If you aren't sure what to download, `arm64` is equivalent to 'Apple Silicon'.

+This app isn't 'notarized' with Apple (sorry, not interested in paying and going through the aggravation for a one-off hobby project).
+You can either build it yourself locally or [context click](https://support.apple.com/en-gb/guide/mac-help/mh35853/mac) to confirm that you want to run the downloaded binary

+### Note for desktop Linux users

+I doubt anyone will need this but, yes, you will have to call this from a shell - most terminal emulators allow drag and drop, similar to Windows as described above